 Coughing and wheezing.

-of breath and having chest tightness.
-(Children may express chest tightness as
+Feeling short of breath and having chest tightness.
+(Children may express chest tightness as a stomachache.)

 Health Tools help you make wise health decisions or take action to improve your health.

 Actionsets are designed to help people take an active role in managing a health condition.